FlashLips: 100-FPS Mask-Free Latent Lip-Sync using Reconstruction Instead of Diffusion or GANs: Training Details

 \textbf{Transformer.} \Cref{tab:transformer_arch} summarizes the ViT-style model: a $1{\times}1$ input projection (52\(\rightarrow\)128), followed by GN and a $1{\times}1$ lift to 1024 channels; then 16 BasicTransformerBlocks (LayerNorm, MHSA with 16 heads \(\times\) 64 dim, GEGLU MLP with \(4\times\) expansion); followed by $1{\times}1$ projections back to 4 output channels.
 Convolutional pre-/post-projections preserve the 2D grid, while attention improves global consistency at the cost of lower FPS.

 \textbf{Trade-off.} Both backbones achieve comparable accuracy (main paper).
-The transformer is slightly stronger on perceptual metrics, whereas the UNet is substantially faster.
-This makes the UNet preferable for real-time use and the transformer preferable for peak visual quality.
-The Stage-2 flow-matching transformer (FMT) architecture -- shared by both UNet and Transformer variants of FlashLips -- is detailed in \Cref{tab:fmt_arch}.
+The transformer is slightly stronger on perceptual metrics, whereas the U-Net is substantially faster.
+This makes the U-Net preferable for real-time use and the transformer preferable for peak visual quality.
+The Stage-2 flow-matching transformer (FMT) architecture -- shared by both U-Net and Transformer variants of FlashLips -- is detailed in \Cref{tab:fmt_arch}.